kgfitzgerald/APU_MATH250_website/content/schedule/_index.md

 slug: schedule
 ---

-This page contains the schedule for the semester.
+## Course schedule by week

+The following table provides links to each week's Prepare assignment, Application Exercise (AE), and Lab as well as Homework (HW), Project assignment, and Statistics Experience (SE) when applicable.

+Each week you will include:

++ **Prepare**: videos and prep quiz due by classtime Tuesday
++ **Application Exercise**: in-class together on Tuesdays, due Thursday
++ **Lab**: in-class together on Thursdays, due Tuesday
++ **HW, Project component, OR Statistics Experience (SE)**: on your own, assigned Thursdays, due Thursday

 Note that this schedule may be updated as the semester progresses, with all changes documented here.

 <!--
 - **Prepare** (<i class="fas fa-book-reader fa-lg"></i>): Videos, readings, and slides to prepare for lecture and in-class activities.